-This paper considers binary-input binary-output multiple access channels (MACs), focusing on the OR-MAC in which users' binary transmissions are combined using the logical OR
+This paper considers binary-input binary-output multiple access channels (MACs), focusing on the OR-MAC in which users' binary transmissions are combined using the logical OR operator.
+With the OR-MAC, the sum of all the user rates can be 1 with coordination such as time division or joint decoding, but this paper is interested in the uncoordinated scenario in which there is no time division and each receiver employs single-user decoding (SUD).

-TABLE III

-Performance of 128-state NLTC for different numbers of users N and a sum-rate $R{N}=0.2,$ on the CI-MAC.
+TABLE III PERFORMANCE OF 128-STATE NLTC FOR DIFFERENT NUMBERS OF USERS N and a sum-rate $R_N=0.2,$ on the CI-MAC.